Professor James Charles Russell

 Research sites have included New Zealand, Southern Ocean, Western Indian Ocean, French Polynesia, Atlantic Ocean, North Atlantic, Mediterranean and the Tibetan Plateau.

 Teaching | Current

-I co-ordinate BIOSCI739 Dialogues in Biology and contribute to BIOSCI209 Biometry, ENVSCI303 Environmental science, risk and society, and ENVSCI733 Biodiversity Management and Conservation.
+I co-ordinate BIOSCI739 Dialogues in Biology, STATS776 Estimating Animal Abundance and BIOSCI206 Principles of Ecology and contribute to BIOSCI395 Pacific Biogeography and Biodiversity, ENVSCI303 Environmental Science, Risk and Society, and ENVSCI733 Biodiversity Management and Conservation.

 I am happy to discuss graduate project supervision in areas of ecology and conservation, particularly those drawing on quantitative and social sciences.
 My students have an excellent track record of gaining immediate employment in the conservation and environment sector.